fergustaylor/fergustaylor.github.io/_site/content/writing/2018-06-11-chamonix-and-the-conville-course.md

 *Another group out on Mont Blanc Massif

-//preparing equipment
-//travel out to France ?losing equipment

-//First day
-  looking at equipment
-  train
-  Glace du ..?
-  Roping up/ climbing together
-  Navigating glaciers / dangers
-  Walking on crampons
-  using axes on steeper sections
-  Glacier rescue

-//Second day
-  Aiguille du Midi cable car
-  Walking/Climbing together
-  Different anchors

-  Belaying

-//Third day
-  Italy
-  Walking together

-//bit about Conville.
-//History
-//What they teach
-//What I can do/ I'd like to go off and do

 {{< img-left src="/writing/chamonix-1.png" title="*Not pictured: A fresh baguette with brie EVERY day.
 Or my crampons." >}}

 {{< img-left src="/writing/chamonix-2.png" >}}